 My friend Mike made his first foray into rental real estate after college in the late ’80s.
 He and his three friends went in on a Bay Area house that had doubled (or tripled?) in price over the previous years.
 Five bedrooms for $500,000 sounds cheap for San Fran today; however, that was pricey three decades ago.
 But they felt secure in knowing how fast prices were climbing.

 My friend and his partners lost their money and their home.

 I bought my first home in metro Detroit about that same time for $50,000 and sold it a few years later for $55,000.
-I was happy with my 10 percent, especially after hearing Mike’s story.
+I was happy with my 10%, especially after hearing Mike’s story.

-While many developers are uber-successful, there are probably many more who have gone broke and have moved on to higher paying jobs now, like delivering pizza.
+While many developers are uber-successful, there are probably many more who have gone broke and moved on to higher-paying jobs now, like delivering pizza.
 And many developers who succeeded wildly in one market cycle lost all that and more in the next.

 Do you want to be a developer?
 Go for it.
 I’ll cheer you on.
 But realize that the stakes are very high, and you’ve left the safety zone of many other real estate investments.
 You’ve definitely entered the speculation zone.
 (It’s like the Twilight Zone, but it’s even scarier.)

 You may protest—you’d planned to make a 55% profit on your subdivision!

 Yes, that’s true.
 But you didn’t really calculate the significant risk you were bearing that could land you in bankruptcy court.

 Sometimes you only see your path clearly in the rearview mirror.

 The tulip “investors” were convinced they had it made.
 Their tulip bulbs were holding the weight of their homes, finances, and relationships —until they became comparable to an onion.